Why go to Church? February 10

 Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching.

-Over the years I have run across many people that don’t think that they need to go to church.
-But this verse clearly states that you should be going to church.
-You see a church body should be exhorting (encouraging, urging, pressing) each other to do the works of God.
+Over the years I have run across many people that think that they really don’t need to go to church.
+But this verse clearly states that you should attend a church.
+A church body should be a place of encouragement and exhortation a place that encourages members to do the works for God.

 I remember a letter that was sent to an editor of a newspaper by a man that said: